lateplate/lateplate.github.io/_posts/2012-12-29-iphone-5-videos-recording-upside-down.md

 ---
 layout: post
-title: iPhone 5 Videos Recording Upside Down
+title: iPhone 5 videos recording upside down
 ---
 Shooting video with your iPhone horizontally _with the volume buttons on the top, home button to the left_ actually [shoots video upside down](http://www.telegraph.co.uk/technology/advice/9648571/My-iPhone-video-is-upside-down).